EGYOMREY/Travel-Agency-PHP/README.md

 6. *(This step is optional, it will install all the project's dependencies and use Gulp to open the project in the browser by command).* Open your console and dive into the projects folder exactly to this location `C:\xampp\htdocs\Travel-Agency-PHP` and type `npm install` so you can install all the dependencies I used to develop this project.

-7. **If you did step 6**, you can open the project in your browser by: diving into the project's folder with your console, and type `gulp`.
+7. **If you did step 6**, you can open the project in your browser by: diving into the project's folder with your command line, and type `gulp`.
 A new browser tab will open pointing to `http://localhost:3000/Travel-Agency-PHP/src/` which means that you are now in `index.php`.
 Enjoy the site!

 8. **If you skipped step 6** you can open the project by typing `http://localhost/Travel-Agency-PHP/src/` in your browser.
 Enjoy the site!